ABOUT CAPERNAUM

 Why did you choose to become a therapist?

-I received a BS in Communication Disorders from St. Cloud State University in 2004 and an MS in Communication Sciences and Disorders from St. Cloud State University in 2006.
+I received a BS in Communication Disorders from St. Cloud State University in 2004 and an MS in Communication Sciences and Disorders from the same institution in 2006.
 My professional interests and experience include early childhood language disorders, apraxia of speech, articulation disorders, auditory processing disorders, pragmatic disorders, and feeding/swallowing disorders.

 What made you desire to become a Capernaum team member?

-I initially worked for Capernaum at the New Hope clinic from 2008-2015.
+I initially worked for Capernaum at the New Hope clinic from 2008 to 2015.
 I began working again for Capernaum as a casual therapist (i.e., filling in for vacations, etc.) in the spring of 2021.
 In the fall of 2022, I started working at the Richfield clinic three days a week.
 It feels good to be back!

 What’s your favorite way to spend a free afternoon?

-I enjoy spending time outside with my husband Dave (disc golf, hiking, etc.), working in my flower garden, or spending time with friends playing board games.
+I enjoy spending time outside with my husband, Dave (disc golf, hiking, etc.), working in my flower garden, or playing board games with friends.

 KRISTA W., PT